 autor Liya Ai - Sobota, 14. březen 2020, 14.35

 I agree with your idea that Grosz suggests feminists use Darwin’s theory to solve problems in a patriarchal society, and the idea that negative tendency of environment will create competition for limited resources.
-The stronger one can survive from sexual selection or natural selection because of their different feature or appearance.
+The stronger one can also be the weaker one survive through sexual selection (e.g. peacock) or natural selection because of their different feature or appearance.
 Being different from other same species could have a bad influence but not always.
 In addition, I think the idea “power and resistance should be an individual choice” is interesting.

 Trvalý odkaz Ukázat předchůdce Upravit Oddělit Odstranit Odpovědět